awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 # TranslateText<a name="API_TranslateText"></a>

 Translates input text from the source language to the target language\.
-It is not necessary to use English \(en\) as either the source or the target language, but not all language combinations are supported by Amazon Translate\.
-For more information, see [Supported Languages and Language Codes](what-is.md#what-is-languages)\.
+For a list of available languages and language codes, see [Supported Languages and Language Codes](what-is.md#what-is-languages)\.

 ## Request Syntax<a name="API_TranslateText_RequestSyntax"></a>